anamargaridarl/MIEIC_LPOO/docs/README.md

 it with a method inside the Menu class.
 Since its purpose its only to provide more readability into the code, there's no need for it to be decoupled into a different class.
-> This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
-Each smell and refactoring suggestions should be described in its own subsection.

 ## Testing Results